 Can you use Norton VPN for Torrenting?

 Unfortunately, using Norton VPN for torrenting is also out of the question, which is another big negative.
 Probably due to their American location, Symantec is very strict about blocking all forms of P2P traffic via their VPNs.
 This includes every torrent client and other file-sharing services too.
-So, if you’re into torrenting, look elsewhere.
+So, if you’re into torrenting, check out our Best VPN for Torrenting list.
 This definitely isn’t the product you’ve been looking for.

 Does Norton WiFi Privacy work in China?